glebrice41/Horiseon-website-code-refactoring/README.md

 Fix text-align in Benefits.

-Add several comment to html and css files
+Add several comments to html and css files

+Polishing of HTML and CSS files